コンテンツにスキップ

 I heard there was an exhibition in the lobby on the first floor, so I went back and found an old grandfather clock hanging in the corner.
 Is this also an installation?

-When you go up to the second floor, you will see chairs and tables stacked in front of the rest room.
+When you go up to the second floor, you will see chairs and tables stacked up in front of the rest room.
 This is also, of course, part of the installation.

 A world that is visible to those who can see, but invisible to those who cannot.